High school students: Earn college credit in the Great Smoky Mountains!

-The Great Smokies Experience is a one-of-a-kind, credit-bearing, college class experience for high school students entering their junior and senior years.
-Created and administered by professional educators from Maryville College, The Great Smoky Mountains Institute at Tremont, and the Mountain Challenge Program, this is a week-and-a-half long program where you will experience the great outdoors through hands-on experience and getting up close and personal with nature.
+The Great Smokies Experience is a one-of-a-kind, credit-bearing, introductory college experience for high school students entering their junior and senior years, and recent high school grads.
+Created and administered by professional educators from Maryville College, The Great Smoky Mountains Institute at Tremont, and the Mountain Challenge Program, this is an eleven-day, hands-on environmental program that takes place mostly in the Great Smoky Mountains National Park.

 Participants who successfully complete this program will earn credit for a three-hour Introduction to Environmental Issues (ENV 101) class from Maryville College, a high quality, student-friendly liberal arts college with a family-like environment, just a short drive away from the Great Smoky Mountains National Park.

-Please email Dr. Doug Sofer, Coordinator of the Great Smokies Experience, at email@example.com if you want to learn more about this exciting opportunity or if you have other questions whatsoever.
+Please take a look at our frequently asked questions or email Dr. Doug Sofer, Coordinator of the Great Smokies Experience, at email@example.com if you want to learn more about this exciting opportunity or if you have other questions whatsoever.